 These businesses employ a dropshipping model, where a third party produces, stores, and ships your products on your behalf, leaving marketing and customer service as your chief responsibilities.
 Retailer Subtle Asian Treats is an example of a home-based business that uses a dropshipper.

-In many cases, this can make your products a commodity with limited opportunity to brand your customer experience.
+This model can easily make your products a commodity with limited opportunity to brand your customer experience.
 Luckily, there are a few different ways you can still compete, even when there’s no shortage of your products in the market you’re selling to:

 - Curate products from different suppliers to create a store that serves a specific niche.